Skip to main content

 3. Type your message and press Enter

 Your message appears in the conversation thread, and the agent begins working on it.
-You’ll see its status ring turn green (active) on the canvas.
+You’ll see its status ring turn green (active) on the canvas, and an activity indicator appears just above the chat input.

 What to say